xcore/sw_audio_effects/app_slicekit_long_reverb/doc_quickstart/quickstart_reverb_long.rst

 Import and Build the Application
 ++++++++++++++++++++++++++++++++

 #.
-Locate the ``'Long-Reverb SliceKit Application'`` item in the xSOFTip pane on the bottom left of the window,
+Locate the ``'Long-Reverb Slicekit Audio Demo'`` item in the xSOFTip pane on the bottom left of the window,
    and drag it into the Project Explorer window in the xTIMEcomposer.
 #.
 Click on the app_slicekit_long_reverb item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.